tRNA

 (9) Minimal Genomes & Synthetic Cells

-Nature EMBO MSB Aug-2006 : Forster, AC & Church, GM Toward synthesis of a minimal cell.
-Genome Res.
-17(1):1-6.
+Forster, AC & Church, GM Genome Research 17(1):1-6.
 Dec-2006 Synthetic biology projects in vitro.

-A "3D parts-list" figure encoded by an E.coli based minigenome of 150 macromolecules (plus 45 small molecules) is below (derived from 3D structures in table 1 in the above MSB paper).
+A "3D parts-list" figure encoded by an E.coli based minigenome of 150 macromolecules (plus 45 small molecules) is below (derived from 3D structures in the table developed for the above MSB paper).
 2.7 kbp of the full 113 kbp minigenome is shown.
 The colors reflect those of Fig 1 & 2 (blue DNA to red RNA to purple proteins).
 The layout reflects the 4x4x4 genetic code in figure 3, the 20 aminoacids (aa) in single-letter format.
 Only one tRNA-synthetase complex is shown per aa even if more than one tRNA exists for that aa.
 The 'extra' tRNAs are shown bound to modification enzymes or free, hence those enzymes are clustered near their main substrate tRNAs in the code layout.
 Translation factors end in F: initiation (IF), elongation(EF), and release (RF).
 Note that many of these proteins resemble tRNA in shape. fM= formyl-Met-tRNA with the Fmt formylase.
 Some of the molecules are not yet displayed (Qm=RF Gln methylase, TilS, PrfC) and some are rough homology models (e.g. some tRNAs).
 More than one copy of a molecule is shown when the function of the complex requires it, e.g. GroE = 14 copies of GroEL (60kd) and 7 copies of GroES (10kd).

 in vitro genetic code